kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Fig. 6 below show istio proxy resource consumption during test, bytes transferred during test phase increased from around 10KB/s to 60KB/s in peak time.
+Fig. 6 shows the Istio proxy resource consumption.
+During the test phase, the transferred amount of data increased from around 10KB/s to 60KB/s in peak time.

-Memory consumption of istio proxy increased from 61MB to 68.7 MB in peak time, on CPU consumption side, before test started 0.100 in peak time the value increased to around 0.150.
+Memory consumption of the Istio proxy increased from 61 MB to 68.7 MB in the peak time.
+CPU consumption increased from 0.100 before the test started, to around 0.150 in peak time.

-Although resource consumption during test execution increased, there are no considerable resource consumption observed.
+Although resource consumption during test execution increased, there was no considerable resource consumption observed.

 | ![Istio resource consumption](../assets/istio-1per-resource.jpg) |
 | :--: |
 | Fig. 6 Istio Proxy Resource Consumption |

-Fig. 7 show an overview on Kubernetes CoreDNS service, nothing noticeable observed.
+Fig. 7 shows an overview of the Kubernetes CoreDNS service.
+Nothing noticeable was observed.

-DNS request per second increase during the test execution time from 2 packet/sec. to 3.5 packet/sec. and DNS lookups increased as well.
+During test execution, DNS requests per second increased from 2 packet/sec to 3.5 packet/sec; and DNS lookups increased as well.

-Fig. 8 show an overview on the cache, cache hits are increased which indicate DNS records request results are mostly coming from cache.
+Fig. 8 shows an overview on the cache.
+Cache hits are increased, which indicates that DNS record request results are mostly caused by cache.

 | ![Kubernetes CoreDNS Overview](../assets/istio-1per-coredns-overview.jpg) |
 | :--: |